 When forming an LLC., an operating agreement is almost always needed to define the relationship between the parties and provide a roadmap for the business for years to come.
 The LLC laws in Wisconsin, and more generally, in the various states, allow for wide latitude in the negotiation of these agreements.
 If you are considering an LLC., and need an operating agreement, you should consider hiring an attorney.
 An experienced attorney can communicate the framework of the operating agreement in simple and plain language.
 Making sure the client or clients understand the meaning and implications of the agreement they may enter into.

 Many businesses face liability issues as the result of an injury that occurs on their property or otherwise related to their work.
-Understanding how to minimize occurrences which expose a business to liability is an important part of controlling costs.
+Understanding how to minimize occurrences that expose a business to liability is an important part of controlling costs.
 Whether you have been the target of a claim of liability or need advice evaluating your exposure to liabilities, an experienced business law attorney can provide you with the representation you need to intelligently, effectively and efficiently handle the matter.

 Attorney Advertising Disclaimer.
 The information contained on this website is provided for general information purposes only and should not be construed or interpreted as providing formal legal advice or as a substitute for legal counsel, soliciting legal services, or guaranteeing a particular result.